sfomuseum/go-www-geotag/README.md

     	Enable wof:placetype values that are not explicitly defined in the whosonfirst/go-whosonfirst-placetypes repository.
   -enable-editor
-    	Enable the geotagging editor interface. (default true) -enable-map-layers
+    	Enable the geotagging editor interface. (default true) -enable-exif-writer
+    	Enable client-side (WebAssembly) EXIF writer which will enable embedding focal point but not field-of-view geotagging information focal point but not field-of-view in a downloadable JPEG representation of an image.
+  -enable-map-layers
     	Enable use of the leaflet-layers-control Leaflet control element for custom custom map overlays.
   -enable-oembed
     	Enable oEmbed lookups for images.
+  -enable-oembed-cors-image
+    	Enable the crossOrigin attribute on oEmbed images.
   -enable-placeholder
     	Enable use of the Placeholder API for location searches.
   -enable-point-in-polygon